Neuropsychopharmacology: Drugs

 The inception of many classes of drugs is in principle straightforward: any chemical that can enhance or diminish the action of a target protein could be investigated further for such use.
 The trick is to find such a chemical that is receptor-specific (cf. "dirty drug") and safe to consume.
 The 2005 Physicians' Desk Reference lists twice the number of prescription drugs as the 1990 version.
 Many people by now are familiar with "selective serotonin reuptake inhibitors", or SSRIs which exemplify modern pharmaceuticals.
 These SSRI antidepressant drugs, such as Paxil and Prozac, selectively and therefore primarily inhibit the transport of serotonin which prolongs the activity in the synapse.
 There are numerous categories of selective drugs, and transport blockage is only one mode of action.
 The FDA has approved drugs which selectively act on each of the major neurotransmitters such as NE reuptake inhibitor antidepressants, DA blocker anti-psychotics, and GABA agonist tranquilizers (benzodiazepines).

 New endogenous chemicals are continually identified.
 Specific receptors have been found for the drugs THC (cannabis) and GHB, with endogenous transmitters anandamide and GHB.
 Another recent major discovery occurred in 1999 when orexin, or hypocretin, was found to have a role in arousal, since the lack of orexin receptors mirrors the condition of narcolepsy.
 Orexin agonism may explain the antinarcoleptic action of the drug modafinil which was already being used only a year prior.
+However, evidence also suggests modafinil acts via inhibiting the function of the dopamine transporter (DAT), since dopamine can influence orexin neurons (orexin neurons are sensitive to catecholamine inputs) and this may explain the indirect effect of modafinil on norepinephrine levels, since orexin neurons themselves can regulate norepinephrine neurotransmission.
+In this sense, manipulation of dopaminergic circuits (mesocortic and mesolimbic pathways) is currently the most potent method of producing wakefulness relative to manipulation of other neurotransmitters/receptors.
+However, unlike classical psychostimulants such as amphetamine and methylphenidate, modafinil inhibits the DAT in a distinct manner that has yet to be clarified, thus producing comparatively less intense/consistent rewarding effects while also reducing the effects of amphetamine, an action shared by DAT inhibitors such as methylphenidate.
+In addition, dopaminergic drugs can also work via the nigrostriatal pathway, which plays a major role in motor control, an ability that is often impaired in narcoleptic patients.